BartMassey/basic-literacy/README.markdown

 - Include the extension by including the line "Include Basic Literacy by Bart Massey." after your project's heading.

 - Mark a thing as "Writable" to inherit all characteristics from Basic Literacy.
-Add an if-statement to read it's contents unless it's empty.
+Add an if-statement to read its contents unless it's empty.

 		The whiteboard is writable scenery in the OLAB.
 The description is "A regulation-issue whiteboard with a metal tray.[if read text of the whiteboard is not empty] [the contents of the whiteboard][end if]".
-The read text is "SCRIBBLE ON ME".
-Understand "board" as the whiteboard.
-Understand "scribble [text] on [whiteboard]" as writing it on.

 - A writing tool is used to write on the writable Thing.
 Make a new kind of writing tool.